Cloud Migration Strategy

 Replatform (Lift and Reshape)

-Unlike the previous strategy, if you are looking to make some modifications or optimizations(mostly configurational) to the application without changing its core architecture to improve its performance in the cloud, then re-platforming is the right strategy for you.
+Unlike the previous type of cloud migration strategy, if you are looking to make some modifications or optimizations(mostly configurational) to a software application without changing its core architecture to improve its performance in the cloud, then re-platforming is the right cloud migration technique for you.
 These optimizations could include upgrading databases, changing middleware, adjusting configurations, and more.

 When to use the replatform cloud migration strategy:

-Replatforming would enable you to leverage various native-cloud features that enhance your application’s performance and scalability but may not unlock the full potential of the cloud for complex applications.
+Replatforming would enable you to leverage various native-cloud features that enhance your application or platform’s performance and scalability, but may not unlock the full potential of cloud computing for complex applications.

 Refactor/Re-architect

 Refactoring enables you to make significant changes or even completely redesign your existing application architecture to maximize cloud benefits such as scalability, resilience, and cost efficiency.
-This strategy goes beyond rehosting and platforming as it allows you to fully utilize cloud-native features and capabilities like microservices architecture, serverless computing, and more.
+This type of cloud migration strategy goes beyond rehosting and platforming as it allows you to fully utilize cloud-native features and capabilities like microservices architecture, serverless computing, and more.

 When to use the refactor cloud migration strategy:

-By allowing the redesign of your application, it enables significant improvements in various aspects such as performance, responsiveness, adaptability to changing needs, and more.
-However, it is a complex strategy that involves a substantial amount of time and cost.
+By enabling a complete redesign of your application, including architecture, this strategy offers significant improvements in performance, responsiveness, and adaptability to evolving business needs.
+However, it is a complex cloud migration strategy that requires considerable time and investment.

-Additionally, this strategy increases the risk of encountering issues during the development phase when redesigning the app for the cloud.
+Additionally, it may increase the risk of encountering issues during the software development phases when redesigning the app or platform.

 Repurchase

-Repurchase, also known as “Drop and Shop,” is a cloud migration strategy where you “drop” the existing on-premises application and “shop” for a commercially available or pre-built cloud-based SaaS (Software as a Service) application or solution to replace it.
+Repurchase, also known as “Drop and Shop,” is a cloud migration strategy where you “drop” the existing on-premises application and “shop” for a commercially available or pre-built cloud-based SaaS (Software as a Service) platform to move it.
 This approach is also known as “SaaSification” due to its focus on adopting subscription-based SaaS solutions.

 When to use the repurchase cloud migration strategy: